Skip to Content

 What to Mix with Peanut Butter Whiskey?

 Here are a few ideas if you still need some ideas with what to do with your bottle of Peanut Butter Whiskey!
-If you just want a quick sip with 2 ingredients, here are some suggestions!
+If you just want a quick sip with 2 ingredients, here are some suggestions for your own peanut butter whiskey drinks!

 • Orange juice